Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 Required qualifications and experience include:

-- master’s degree in Environmental Sciences, Economics, Social Sciences, Natural Sciences or other relevant field
+- master’s degree or PhD in economics, finance, development or any relevant field

-- experience in project administration and financial management
+- experience in project acquisition and fund raising

 Remuneration will be commensurate with qualifications and experience.

 The successful candidate shall work under a Personal Service Agreement (PSA) for a fixed period of twelve (12) months, with the prospect of renewal.
 The combined duration of appointments under a PSA shall not exceed six (6) years.

 This is a locally recruited post; no relocation allowances apply.
 The successful candidate will be employed under a local contract and will not hold international civil servant status, nor is he/she a “staff member” as defined in the United Nations Staff Rules and Regulations.

 Applications from suitably qualified women candidates are particularly encouraged.